Pinterest Pixel

 Outlook meeting

-It’s like your own little command center for gauging the attendance pulse.
-You’ll find that keeping track of responses in Outlook is an effortless affair, helping you fine-tune your meeting preparations accordingly.
+You will find that keeping track of responses in Outlook is an effortless affair.
+It helps you fine-tune your meeting preparations accordingly.

 Outlook meeting

-How do I invite people to my Outlook meeting?
+How to invite people to my Outlook meeting?

 STEP 1: While creating your meeting, just type names or email addresses into the “To…” field.